rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 Last but not least, there is already a great official way introduced by Facebook to start a React project: {{% a_blank "create-react-app" "https://github.com/facebookincubator/create-react-app" %}} comes without any build configuration which I can only recommend for anyone who is getting started with React.
 If you are a beginner, you probably shouldn't bother with a setup of Webpack and Babel.
 I use create-react-app to teach plain React in my book [the Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/).
 You should take the time to read it before you get started with the tooling around React.

 That should be enough said about my motivation behind this article.
 Let's dive into my personal minimal setup for a React project.
-This tutorial is up to the recent React 16 and Webpack 4 versions.
-However, you should be able to make it work with Webpack 3 as well.
+This tutorial is up to the recent React 16, Webpack 4 and Babel 7 versions.

 {{% chapter_header "Table of Contents" "toc" %}}